RazMag/the-mind/API.md

 A player that is sat down is included in the players array in the current [gameState object](#gamestate-event).
 In order for a player to sit down he need to initiate a `sit` event.
-A `sit` event's data in this players chosen name.
+A `sit` event's data is this player's chosen name.

 Example: